WPCD-Workflows/documentation/source/old/imp5/public/xml/tasks2010.rst

 - For each code a schedule for release and other milestones associated with it should specified.

-- A code under the ITM svn server adapted to ITM standards, i.e. communicating data via CPOs.
+- A code under the EU-IM svn server adapted to EU-IM standards, i.e. communicating data via CPOs.

 - Documentation of the code including information on verification or references to work where verification has been demonstrated.

-- The codes participating in the benchmarking task will be adapted to the ITM data structures and ported on the ITM code platform.
+- The codes participating in the benchmarking task will be adapted to the EU-IM data structures and ported on the EU-IM code platform.

 .. table:: Participants